 Making pancakes from scratch is easy when you learn how to make pancake mix from scratch.
-It’s similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, or dextrose.
+This homemade pancake mix is similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, dextrose, or other yucky ingredients.

 Be sure to read below for ideas on how to use this pancake mix as the foundation for quick and easy breakfasts all week long.